 When Dr. Saling finished his clinical rotations, he once again paved his own road.
 He opted out of the residency match completely that first year.
 While his Step 1 score was strong, he’d yet to take his Step 2 and wanted “all of his ducks in a row” before moving forward, feeling the need to stand out ahead of the pack.
 With a year ahead of him, he took an externship at St. Michael’s and set to work showing off all he’d learned at Trinity.
 This, of course, leads to his receiving an offer of a residency from the institution the following year.
 His performance was, as expected, strong, and he was asked to finish his time with St. Michael’s by serving as associate chief resident of internal medicine.

 Like most of Trinity’s students, Dr. Saling isn’t particularly good at sitting idle.
 (Picture right, Dr. Saling accepting his diploma from Trinity chancellor Dr. Skelton).

 After an encounter with the Manchineel Tree’s toxic sap on a brief vacation after an exam during his basic sciences, he and a colleague documented the event and got it published in The Journal of Travel Medicine.
 This trend continued through his externship year at St. Michael’s.
 He has a paper on hepatitis C under review at Liver International, and he and his colleagues have been invited to the Mayo Clinic to present a case report (on which Dr. Saling was a primary author) at the 13th annual Infectious Disease Fellows Forum on April 29th, 2016.

-(Update: Dr. Saling's dedication to infectious disease and research have paid off.
+(Update: Dr. Saling’s dedication to infectious disease and research has paid off.
 He will be joining the Mayo Clinic in Arizona as an infectious disease fellow in 2019!)

 No matter who you are, remember: a future in medicine is your mission, our purpose.